ScottishCovidResponse/SCRCIssueTracking/README.md

 ## Discussions and problems

 We have no doubt that we've made mistakes while setting all of this up!
 Apologies in advance - it was done in a rush.
 In particular, you may not be a member of the right teams, so you may not have write access to the right repos or projects, or autolinking may not be set up for a repo.
-You will have automatic access to [Zulip](https://zulip.scrc.uk) (a Slack-like service) through membership of the `ScottishCovidResponse` github organisation.
+You will have automatic access to our [Zulip](https://zulip.scrc.uk) workspace (a Slack-like service) through membership of the `ScottishCovidResponse` github organisation.
 Please use it to ask for help or if you find other glitches as we get all of this working smoothly.
 We also welcome suggestions for how to improve the ease of use for all of us!

 In any event, the lead RSE for each project should adopt and add to what is already set up as needed and we can confer via Zulip if we need to refine the system - each project should have its own stream on Zulip shortly.
-If yours doesn't, please ask on #general for it to be set up.
+If yours doesn't, please ask on `#general` for it to be set up.

 ### Problems